 Our Record of Success

 The Bristol Group has an exceptional record of successes for American manufacturers.
-We have represented nearly a dozen different U.S. industries in 28 antidumping and countervailing duty investigations and related proceedings, nearly all of which have results in successful outcomes for our clients.
-We have brought or defended over 72 appeals, again compiling a deep record of successful decisions.
+We have represented nearly a dozen different U.S. industries in scores of antidumping and countervailing duty investigations and related proceedings, nearly all of which have results in successful outcomes for our clients.
+We have brought or defended well over 100 appeals, again compiling a deep record of successful decisions.

-As one example, for nearly 10 years we have represented the U.S. steel nail industry and its members.
+As one example, for nearly 20 years we have represented the U.S. steel nail industry and its members.
 Since 2005, repeated waves of unfairly traded imports have injured the U.S. industry, forcing some producers out of the market entirely and requiring others to curtail operations and cut jobs.
-We have won eight different cases over nearly 10 years to combat imports first from China (2008), the United Arab Emirates (2012), and then Korea, Malaysia, Taiwan, Oman, and Vietnam (two cases) (all completed in 2015).
+We have won eight different cases to combat unfairly-traded imports first from China (2008), the United Arab Emirates (2012), and then Korea, Malaysia, Taiwan, Oman, and Vietnam (2015).
 Our work in these cases resulted in the imposition of special antidumping and countervailing duties ranging in amounts up to 324%, meaning that U.S. Customs and Border Protection collects $3.24 in additional duties for each $1 of steel nails brought in by importers.

 Companies filing antidumping (AD) and/or countervailing duty (CVD) cases typically experience important benefits ever before the case is completed.
 Once a case is filed, pricing in the U.S. market typically improves and the domestic industry typically regains market share.
 These effects are expected and will not undermine your chances of overall success.

-In addition to the cases we have successfully brought for the U.S. nail industry, The Bristol Group has represented industries as varies those producing decorative tissue and crepe paper, saccharin, carbon and alloy steel wire rod, stainless steel, preserved mushrooms, solar panels and business jet aircraft.
+In addition to the cases we have successfully brought for the U.S. nail industry, The Bristol Group has represented industries as varies those producing silicon metal, steel staples, decorative tissue and crepe paper, saccharin, chloropicrin, steel wire rod, stainless steel, preserved mushrooms, solar panels and business jet aircraft.
 For all of our clients in these and other industries, we have brought a consistent and deep commitment to addressing their needs and ensuring their long-term success.

 Get in Touch